ctp-eos/ctp-sci-courses/04: The New Science of Our Thought & Thinking/The New Science of Our Thought & Thinking.md

 - How does Group C-Energy Frequency (GCF) get embedded in thought?
 - How does thought find its target?

 Everything you always wondered about your thought and until now did not have precise answers to these questions.
-A must-take CTP Energy Science Course for CTP Energy Science (CTPSci) students to understand thoughts and consciousness.
+A must-take CTP Energy Science Course for CTP Energy Science (CTPSci) students to understand the nature of thoughts and consciousness.

 ### The New Science of Our Thought and Thinking